Skip to content

 Harvesting Process⚓︎

 Symbol does not use an explicit selection process to determine which node will harvest the next block.
-Instead, every node independently attempts to produce a new block using its main account and each of the linked delegator accounts.
+Instead, every node independently attempts to produce a new block.

 • The transactions are valid.